Lake Clarendon, Queensland: Geography

 The locality takes its name from the lake created by the Lake Clarendon Dam (27.5086°S 152.3511°E).
 Lockyer Creek forms the southern boundary of the locality.

 History

-Clarendon Provisional School opened on circa 1882.
+Clarendon Provisional School opened circa 1882.
 In 1903 it was renamed Springdale Provisional School.
 It became Springdale State School on 1 January 1909, but closed later in 1909.
 Its precise location is not known but it was in the vicinity of the intersection of (present day) Adare, Lake Clarendon and Spring Creek.

 Lake Clarendon State School opened on 9 June 1902.

 St Edmund's Anglican Church was dedicated on 16 April 1910 by Archdeacon Henry Le Fanu.
 It closed circa 1960.

 On 9 March 1914, the Lake Clarendon Lower State School opened but was renamed a few months later to be Morton Vale State School; it closed in 1981.